This web page serves as the syllabus for the course. You should familiarize yourself with these policies and refer to them when necessary.

 CS 125 consists of asynchronous daily interactive lessons, regularly-scheduled course programming, and online office hours.
 You should expect to do some work on CS 125 every day, and a lot of work on CS 125 on some days.

-Daily lessons are designed by Geoffrey Challen, who also leads a daily walkthrough of the lesson content.
+Daily lessons are designed by Geoffrey Challen, who also has primary responsibility for course content.
 Course programming is delivered by teaching assistants and course associates.
 All course staff help run office hours at all hours of the day and night.
 You can find all our fantastic staff listed here.

 We suggest that you add our course calendar to your calendaring program.
 All course programming, deadlines, and other activities will be posted on this calendar.